Koladweep/resetLAN/README.md

 7) P.S.
 Define minimum number of triggers it takes to get the task running.
 It will take some time to find out.
 I have selected two out of three most recurring LAN card relating events, Startup, Login, Workstation unlock.
 Which of these is actually making the scriptlet work, I'm yet to find out.
 ----------------------------End of endeavour----------------------------------------------------------------------

-   Permanant fix.
-Get a new PC :) This doesn't work stops working every few weeks 🥲
+   Permanant fix-> Get a new PC 🥲

+   This stops working every few weeks.
+Support for aged hardware is a perpetual pain for hardware vendors, software developers, maintainers and consumers.